Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 <p align ="center">
 Fig1: A self driving car thought experiment
 </p>
-Consider a hypothetical scenario where a self-driving AI, trained on data from diverse countries and driving conditions, is deployed in various vehicles operating under different regulations.
-The question arises: should this AI make the same decision in identical situations across all these vehicles?
+Consider a self-driving AI trained on data from various countries and driving conditions, now deployed in different vehicles with distinct regulations.
+Should this AI make the same decision in identical situations across all these vehicles?

-The AI needs to behave differently based on the type of vehicle.
-Private cars always carry passengers, whereas commercial vehicles typically carry payloads.
-In an accident scenario, the AI in a private car should prioritize saving the passenger, while in a commercial vehicle, the priority might be to protect humans outside the vehicle.
-Cabs need to behave like private cars, prioritizing passenger safety when occupied.
+The AI must adapt based on the vehicle type.
+Private cars carry passengers, so the AI should prioritize their safety.
+In contrast, commercial vehicles carry payloads, and the AI might need to protect humans outside the vehicle in an accident.

-In real-world deployments, such context-dependent scenarios are common.
-Current machine learning models struggle to adapt because developers often "hard-code" generalization notions without sufficient context.
-These rules, or situation-dependent priorities, are user-specific and only become clear at deployment.
+Such context-dependent scenarios are common in the real world.
+Current machine learning models struggle to adapt because developers often “hard-code” notions of generalisation, leading to AI misalignment.

-## Approach of Imprecise Learnering
+## Why AI-Alignment is like gifting?

+Imagine this: It’s your best friend’s birthday, and you’ve decided to surprise them with a gift.
+But there’s a catch — you have no idea what they want.
+You could buy something random and hope for the best, but chances are, your gift might not hit the mark.
+This dilemma mirrors a common challenge in machine learning: training models with fixed generalization notions often leads to alignment problems.

 <p align="center">
 <img src="https://anurag14.github.io/blog_resources/2024-07-17/tldr.png" width="600" height="150" />
 </p>